NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 It employs a congestion window, a number indicating roughly how much space is left in the network.
 This increases until congestion is detected, and then the window is made smaller to reduce congestion.

-Ultimately the max size of a TCP packet is the minimum of the reciever buffer and the congestion window.
+Ultimately the max size of a TCP packet is the minimum of the receiver buffer and the congestion window.

-THere are many different methods of increasing congestion window size:
+There are many different methods of increasing congestion window size:

 - Additive
 - Multiplicative